-María Lucía Casas is an Associate of Xtrategy’s Arbitration and International Law practice in Bogota, specializing in domestic and international arbitration, and public international law.
-María Lucía is a lawyer from the Universidad del Rosario and has academic and professional experience in national and international arbitration, and strategic litigation.
+María Lucía Casas is Senior Associate of Xtrategy’s Arbitration and International Law practice in Bogota, specializing in domestic and international arbitration, and public international law.
+She is a lawyer from Universidad del Rosario, specialist in regulation of Renewable Energies and Energy Efficiency from Universidad Externado de Colombia, and has more than 6 years of professional and academic experience in national litigation before Colombian courts and national and international arbitration.

 Previously, she worked as an intern in the international arbitration department of Dechert LLP (Paris), where she gained experience in commercial and investment arbitration under the ICSID, ICC and UNCITRAL Rules.

 María Lucía Casas has been a columnist for the newspaper La República in the section on legal affairs in Colombia, where she published articles on investment arbitration and human rights, and corruption in arbitration, among others.
 She is co-author of an article on “Third Party Funding in Colombia” published by Baker and McKenzie International Arbitration Yearbook 2017-2018.

 During her law degree, she won the national championship of the Philip C. Jessup International Law Moot Court Competition and received a regional award for her written submissions in the John H. Jackson Moot Court Competition (formerly ELSA Moot Court Competition).